Frank Bradford begins:

 The worst one I ever saw, of course I wasn't in it, was at El Monte where they had a head on at very high speed.
 That was human failure by two humans.
 They had a train in the siding at El Monte for a meet with the Gold Streak westbound.
 The speed limit was 60mph, nice high green signal but when he got close to the switch points the switch points were pointing into the siding right onto this train that was in there because he was moving a little eastward, had already started moving.
 So the unit that was eastbound went right in and ontop of the westbound.
 We were living in El Monte then and just happened to come down there.
 Of course i had no problem going in and wandering all around it cause all the SP police department knew me.
 Somebody took some pictures of it and it was quite a catastrophe.
 But that was when they were putting in the State Street Branch down the freeway and they were just putting in the switch leading off of the main line onto the branch so the signal supervisor of course would be putting in part of the switch and he had gotten time up until I think it was 4PM.
 Anyway he had until 4PM to work on it.
 Meantime he had bypassed the signal so it would show green but 4 O'clock came and he was still working out there and still had this bypass on.
 Of course the dispatcher had his switch locked, the signal locked which should have been a switch too, if there had been a switch locked it should have been up there on the CTC Board.
 But when they got another dispatcher in there the signal supervisor should have either called in and got an extension on the time or else quit by 4 O'clock.
 The dispatcher had this board locked the new dispatcher must have come in and saw it and thought the signal dispatcher should have been through and he unlocked it.
 Well anyway, he unlocked the board down on the CTC when he shouldn't have and the signal maintainer should not have worked over 4 O'clock without saying something.
 So it was that the switch was lined in with a green signal.
 Signal failures don't happen very often that one there was human failure.
 But they did have a clear signal one time, a high green, with a train in front in the block that was not human failure.
 That was at Spadra, Spadra hasn't been, well the still have the hospital there.
 Its west of Pomona.
 So there was a train that had hit an automobile at Valley Blvd across crossing at Spadra so it came to a stop just across the highway and there was another westbound behind coming along on a clear signal that went right in and doubled the caboose.
 It looked like they took a beer can and just doubled it.
 The reason it had a clear signal was that when that first westbound struck the automobile the automobile took out the instrumrent panel so it shorted it out and showed green behind it.

 That's very rare.
 The same thing with crossing gates.
 They don't fail very often.
 Sometimes they stay down when they oughta go up but not veryt often up when they should be down.
 Almost never.
 You don't have crossing problems like you did because you've got overpasses on the main highways.
 At Al Hambra one time they were going eastbound with a westbound coming in called us on the radio and said, "There's an awful lot of fire coming out back aways."
 So the head brakeman said to go back and see if you can find the problem.
 So I walked up to the head end and when I got up there I asked the head brakeman if he found the problem.
 No he hadn't but the cab had come off one of those roller bearing cars so the car was right on the axle itself.
 It wasn't gonna go very far.
-Clip Art So we were stuck there and we had every crossing in town blocked.
+So we were stuck there and we had every crossing in town blocked.
 I called the dispatcher and asked him if we could go very slowly and take the car out.
 And he said, "Not on my railroad!"
 We were in yard limits there and in other words if we were going to go all over the ground lets do it in LA yard.
 So we called the yard and when they came out and so we finally set the thing out and that was a day with a very well paying job because we got a yard date for setting it out, we had three run arounds go passed us at 50 miles per each cause they got out of the yard ahead of us.
 But the thing was that while we were there we had the whole city tied up.
 Every crossing there was and so along comes this cop sergeant and I thought we're really going to get something said to us now.
 You can't tell about these cops because they don't know much about a railroad usually.
 Its hard to explain anything to em.
 But anyway this one came up to me and he says, "Who's your hoghead?"
 This didn't sound like the usual cop and he climbed up on the engine and went in over to our hoghead who said, "We've got some problems here.." and explained the situation.
 Well, anyway he got all of the baracades out.
 It was Alabam Smith's son, Alabam Smith was one of our charecter hogheads so he was familiar with all of the operations.
 One of the other kind was out at Downey and we clobberred a car down there that was a painter and he had the trunk of his car full of paint.
 So we had a brightly colored engine when we got through.
 But anyway while we were down getting all of the information and so forth the police came up as usual and he climbed up on the engine and went over to the engineer and said, "Let me see your license."
 The engineer says, "I don't have one."
 The cop says, "Ya gotta have a license."
 "Nope" he says, "I don't have one."
 Well, the cop insists, "Well, ya gotta have a license of some kind to run one of these things."
 So the engineer says "Get off of my engine, you can't be up here its not permitted..its a federal offense."
 So the cop said, "You're not going to leave here until that engineer shows me his license."
 I guess he got on his horn and after a period of time his sergeant showed up and as soon as the sergeant showed up we took off.
 But some of them are like that.
 Just no understanding.

 They had one, I wasn't on it, but the conductor was by the name of Richards.
 Actually he was one that the SP didn't want around to much either because he was the kind that was getting his back hurt and then suing the company for $9 million or something.
 He was one of these cantankerous guys but this particular time the train had some work to do in Oxnard and it wasn't too unusal at the 5th Street crossing that hangs over there you try to get off as soon as you can but it still hangs over there a little bit.
 So anyway he came down there and took conductor Richards off to the station house.
 So before Richards went he told the brakeman, "Now don't move this train until I get back."
 So they took him down and one of them went to the engineer and told him to move the train.
 The engineer told him, "I can't move this train without a proceed signal."
 So they went in and got the trainmaster so the trainmaster said, "There's nothing I can do about it, the conductor is in charge of the train."
 In due time conductor Richards showed back out again.
 Mostly you don't have that problem but now and again you get some.